 WCRI, a nonpartisan, member-supported nonprofit, is internationally recognized as the leading public policy research organization on workers’ compensation issues.
 Each year, over 3 million employed workers sustain injuries and receive workers’ compensation benefits in the form of health care and/or income benefits.
 Provision of these benefits costs employers about $89 billion annually.
 WCRI studies are routinely used by public officials, business, labor and the media to understand system performance and shape legislative and administrative changes.
 WCRI has the unmatched capability of monitoring the impact of workers’ compensation reforms not only on employer and health care costs, but also on outcomes for injured workers.

 Applicants should have demonstrated research skills, a strong interest in empirical research applied to public policy issues, the ability to explain technical research results to non-technical audiences, and excellent written and oral communication skills.
 Applicants for the Senior Economist positions should have 5 to 10 years of relevant post-doctoral experience, and superior research skills as demonstrated by a history of publications.
 WCRI offers competitive salary and benefits packages.

-Applications should be submitted online at JOE, to personnel@ , or via mail to Personnel, WCRI, 955 Massachusetts Ave., Cambridge, MA, 02139.
+Applications should be submitted online at JOE, to email@example.com, or via mail to Personnel, WCRI, 955 Massachusetts Ave., Cambridge, MA, 02139.
 Please submit a cover letter, vita, research paper, and three letters of reference.
 WCRI will be interviewing at the 2016 ASSA meetings in San Francisco.
 An equal opportunity/affirmative action employer.

 - Cover Letter